azygadlo/LLM-catalog/README.md

 # LLM-catalog
-Large Language Models (and not only) summarized in a table
+Majority of the Large Language Models (and not only) summarized in a table.
+From the original Transformer to ChatGPT and beyond.

 |model|year|paper|model type / objective|short info|parameters|training corpora|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|